lucee/lucee-docs/docs/04.guides/04.cookbooks/29.Threads-Scope/page.md

 ### Example 4 ###

-We are discussing for a long time how to extend functionality to make it easier to use or other new functionality.
+Lucee members often discuss how to extend functionality to make Lucee easier to use or adding other new functionality.

-Here we explained about the future implementation of thread in lucee
+This example shows a future implementation of threads in Lucee.

 ```lucee